The scholarship application system is now closed.

 You can also view our applying for scholarships frequently asked questions:

-- full tuition fees (UK, EU or Overseas level)
+- pays tuition fees (UK, EU or Overseas fee level)

 PhD students in the School of Social and Political Science can apply to the PhD Research Support Fund for help with fieldwork and other research-related costs throughout their period of study, providing they meet the eligibility criteria.